Equal Access: Universal Design of Your Presentation

 - fully participate in presentation activities.

-For example, the author of this publication regularly employs UD when she delivers presentations by taking the steps described below.
+For example, the author of this publication regularly employs UD when she delivers on-site presentations by taking the steps described below.

 All presentation videos are captioned, website resources are universally designed, handouts are provided in alternate formats, presentation visuals use large bold fonts and are uncluttered, a microphone is used by the presenter, and, before the audience arrives, chairs are moved so that any wheelchair-users who might attend have multiple options for positioning themselves in the room.
 Efforts are also made to speak slowly and clearly, describe orally all content that is presented visually, avoid unnecessary jargon, define terms that might be unfamiliar to some attendees, make eye contact with and engage many members of the audience, and repeat questions asked by attendees before answering them.
 These proactive steps on the presenter’s part minimize the need for special accommodations.
 Typically, the only disability-related accommodation requested in these presentations is a sign language interpreter or real-time captioner by an individual who is deaf; such arrangements would be requested ahead of time by the participant from the event sponsor.
 Particularly positive feedback given by attendees includes appreciation for the flexibility of the seating arrangement by individuals who use wheelchairs, for video captions by attendees who are deaf and by those whose first language is not English, for orally describing visual content by individuals who are blind, and for providing materials in multiple formats by many.
 (Taken from Burgstahler, S. .
 Universal design: Implications for computing education.
 ACM Transactions on Computing Education, 11, 19-1–19-17.)

 To be prepared for any situation, universally design your presentation as suggested in the paragraphs that follow.
 These tips provide a good starting point for making your conference presentations accessible to anyone who might be in the audience.
+Some apply to on-site meetings, some apply to online presentations, and many apply to both.

 Ensure physical access, comfort, and safety.